MargoFill/Wireless-and-Radiotechnology-Course-2026/Lab-MQTT for IoT Systems/Lab 4/README.md

 This setup demonstrates how IoT systems can collect data, process it through edge devices, and trigger real-time alerts in the cloud.

+# Why is MQTT useful for building monitoring and alert systems in IoT?

+MQTT is ideal for IoT monitoring and alerts because it provides lightweight, real-time, reliable, and scalable communication through a broker using the publish–subscribe paradigm.